Master of Science (MSc) in Biomedical Engineering

 Doctor of Philosophy (PhD) in Biomedical Engineering

-Requirements: Candidates for the PhD (code: MD001HUB05) must satisfy the general requirements of the Faculty of Health Sciences, as given in the Faculty Handbook.
+Requirements: Candidates for the PhD (code: MD001HUB05) must satisfy the general requirements of the Faculty of Health Sciences as given in the Faculty of Health Sciences Postgraduate Handbook.

 Format: The primary commitment is a thesis based on original research.
 The PhD is offered on a full-time basis only.

 The courses listed below are offered as part of the Biomedical Engineering programme.
 Certain courses may not be offered if student numbers are too low, and some courses are not offered every year.
-Course descriptions and rules for degrees are given in the Faculty Handbook (postgraduate) for Health Sciences.
+Course descriptions and rules for degrees are given in the Faculty of Health Sciences Postgraduate Handbook.

 PhD: Students may be asked to complete one or more courses as a foundation to their research work.